Smoothability of relative stable maps to stacky curves: Log maps to 1-dimensional targets

-where the vertical maps are equalities via the identification $K = \oplus K_i$ and $Q = \oplus Q_i$.
-Therefore, the middle map is an isomorphism by the properties of distinguished triangles or equivalently the five lemma from which we conclude. \end{proof}
+where the vertical maps are equalities via the identifications $K = \oplus K_i$ and $Q = \oplus Q_i$.
+The middle map corresponds to the product of the restriction map on deformation spaces

+Since the vertical maps on the ends are equalities, the middle map is an isomorphism by the properties of distinguished triangles, or equivalently the five lemma, from which we conclude. \end{proof}

-\begin{remark} Via the big diagram in the above proof, we see that in fact the deformation spaces $\Def_i$ of an \'etale neighborhood $U_i$ of the component $A_i$ of the critical locus is independent of the choice of $U_i$ since the $Q_i$ and $K_i$ terms are independent of $U_i$. \end{remark}
+\begin{remark} Via Diagram \eqref{commutativediagram}, we see that in fact the deformation spaces $\Def_i$ of an \'etale neighborhood $U_i$ of the component $A_i$ of the critical locus is independent of the choice of $U_i$ since the $Q_i$- and $K_i$-terms are independent of $U_i$. \end{remark}

 Now we address the question of lifting log smooth deformations along the coarse space map of a log twisted curve.
 Let